 Is an expedition cruise right for you?
 Read on for six reasons to give expedition cruising a try.

 Think of expedition cruising as "soft adventure."
 You'll sail to some of the most remote places on Earth -- like Antarctica, the Amazon or the Galapagos Islands -- but rather than roughing it in a tent or swatting mosquitoes in a jungle lodge, you'll be based in a comfortable, climate-controlled ship.

 The level of onboard luxury varies significantly from expedition line to another, and even between ships in the same fleet.
 Some vessels have spas, gyms, libraries and internet cafes; others stick to the basics (lounge, dining room, observation deck).
 Meals are typically served at set times in a single seating, with snacks available in between.
 Couples, take note: Cabins with twin berths instead of double beds are common on expedition ships.

 2. Small Ships

 While modern-day cruise liners have swollen to the size of small towns, carrying thousands of passengers, expedition ships rarely hold more than 200 people -- and are often much smaller.
-(The smallest ship in the Zegrahm Expeditions fleet, a diving/snorkeling vessel called Palau Aggressor II, carries just 16 passengers.)
+(For example, the smallest ship in the Zegrahm Expeditions fleet, a live-aboard yacht called Galapagos Sky, carries just 16 passengers.)